 Additionally, the Tuesday party was designed with females in mind.
 The vibrant pink and purple colors with a heart motif make it one of the most playful spots in town.
 You’ll find many local ladies here as well as cocktail servers from other venues.

 And with hip-hop music that you can effortlessly dance to, it’s easy to see why it’s so popular.
 But, of course, if you don’t want to hear hip-hop, then you’ll want to avoid Heart altogether.
 Heart is exclusively a hip-hop venue.

 (If you like Heart, you may also want to check out our picks for the best hip hop clubs in Vegas.)

-Wednesday offers industry night parties at Light and EBC at Night.
-Of the two, EBC at Night draws the bigger crowd, but Light often has excellent deals.
-And sometimes Light even offers reduced minimum spends for small party sizes.
+Wednesday offers industry night parties at Light, On The Record (OTR), and EBC at Night.
+Of the three, EBC at Night typically draws the bigger crowd during the summer months, but Light and OTR often have excellent deals.

 - Location: Mandalay Bay

 - Hours Open: 10:30 pm – 4:00 am

 - Bottle Service: Prices start at $500* (sometimes less)

 Okay, so Light isn’t the newest club in Vegas, but the music is some of the best in town.
 We’ve been to every hip-hop club (too many times to count), and in our opinion, Light Nightclub beats them all in song selection.

 Additionally, Light is a very welcoming venue.
 You won’t find many attitudes here as everyone is dancing and singing together.
 So if you want one of the best club experiences you can have in Vegas, we highly recommend Light Nightclub.